farrucoder/Bling-Fabrics/README.md

-Click here to jump into the app => https://blingfabrics.in
+Click here to jump into the website => https://blingfabrics.in

 # Log in or Sign Page